pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 On Linux VMs, the Run Command logs — including stdout and stderr — can be found in the same directory where the script is downloaded and executed.
 These logs provide insight into the output and any errors generated during execution.
 On Windows VMs, however, there's a dedicated status folder located at `C:\Packages\Plugins\Microsoft.CPlat.Core.RunCommandWindows\1.1.18\Status`.

-## Retrieve Run Commands via Defender Telemetry
+## 🎯Retrieve Run Commands activity via Defender Telemetry

-Since I wanted to avoid manually ingesting logs from individual VMs, I turned to Microsoft Defender for Endpoint and started analyzing its signals using the Advanced Hunting tables.
+Since I wanted to avoid manually ingesting logs from individual VMs, I turned to **Defender Endpoint** and started analyzing its signals using the **Advanced Hunting** tables.
 While Defender isn’t designed to capture every operational detail, I was curious whether it logs Run Command activity in any meaningful way.
 And good news — it does! 💡🥳

 > Spoiler alert: Based on my investigation, tracking the Run Commands through Defender AH works pretty well on Linux machines, including capturing the full script content.
 On Windows, the visibility is more limited — it typically logs only certain executions, depending on the security context and Defender’s telemetry focus instead of the full script content.
 {: .prompt-info}